spielmanlab/alignment_models/README.md

 # alignment_models
 Determining the effect of MSA on selected models

-Project coordinated by sjspielman and executed by kittysocks This is the Read me file for this project
+Project coordinated by sjspielman (Dr. Stephanie Spielman) and executed by kittysocks (Molly Miraglia, undergradute)